 Prayer is powerful.
-At the recent Pray2010 Conference in Brisbane Australia, over 2000 people gathered to learn more about our wonderful prayer heritage.
+At the Pray2010 Conference in Brisbane Australia, over 2000 people gathered to learn more about our wonderful prayer heritage.
 Guest speakers from the world over lead the delegates in prayer that reflected the extraordinary diversity of prayer forms available in the Christian faith.

 The conference focused on four key dimensions or actions of prayer: